RfidResearchGroup/proxmark3/doc/magic_cards/chinese_magic_notes.md

 | 7AFF000000000000BAFA358500000008 | PFUID |
 | 7AFF000000000000BAFA000000000008 | UFUID |

-*Not all tags are the same!* UFUID and PFUID* are not full implementations of Magic85 - they only acknowledge the first 2 and last config byte(s).
+*Not all tags are the same!* UFUID and PFUID* are not full implementations of Magic85 - they only acknowledge the first 8 (except wakeup command) and last config byte(s).

 *Read and write config commands are flipped